Woman found dead in Minneapolis alley, homicide unit investigating

 MINNEAPOLIS (FOX 9) - Police are investigating after a woman was found dead in an alley in the Folwell neighborhood of Minneapolis Wednesday morning.

-According to police, at about 7:10 a.m., a call came in for a person down.
-Officers responded and found a woman dead in the alley on the 3600 block of Knox Avenue North.
+According to police, at about 7:10 a.m., a trash hauler called to report a person down.
+Officers responded and found a woman, believed to be in her 20s, dead in the alley on the 3600 block of Knox Avenue North.
 She appeared to have a gunshot wound.

 Police say her death is considered suspicious.